j3li/DataLemur-Interview-Questions/README.md

 # DataLemur Interview Questions
 [DataLemur](https://datalemur.com) is a data science platform with real interview questions from top companies, including FAANG companies.

-I will be sharing my answers to SQL problems.
+I will be sharing my answers and results to easy, medium, and hard SQL problems.

 ## Level: Easy